 AIB is more than a simple provider of courses.
 The various curricula at AIB are designed to encourage interaction between students familiar with real work situations and the wealth of findings that can be drawn from the workplace.
 In committing to research in this way, students at all levels have discovered productive insights into their own work experience.
 The foundation of the educational experience – where learning and research are inextricably linked – is in the practical issues faced by managers.

 AIB provides the opportunity to reflect on personal experience, and to analyse that individual experience against the experience of others written into the scholarly knowledge base of literature, as well as the practices seen in business case studies.

 The Centrality of the Workplace

 AIB is built on a foundation of work applied learning and its research is focused on creativity, on relationships between people and their society and the body of knowledge applicable in the workplace – researching and analysing contemporary issues confronting managers in the workplace and finding Evidence Based solutions that can be immediately applied.

-AIB’s research focus fosters integrated linkages between the research, teaching and learning by our students and the wider community and “provides a clear studentcentred environment in which to explore existing knowledge of business, and gain new learning at the leading edges of business development” (Prof. Oxenberry.
+AIB’s research focus fosters integrated linkages between the research, teaching and learning by our students and the wider community and “provides a clear studentcentred environment in which to explore existing knowledge of business, and gain new learning at the leading edges of business development” (Professor Oxenberry).